saintRogDev/SwiftUI-EnumNavigation/README.md

-# SwiftUI Enum-Based Navigation Architecture
+# SwiftUI Enum Based Navigation Architecture

-A type-safe, testable, and modular navigation system for SwiftUI using enum-based routing and protocol-driven screen composition.
+A type safe, testable, and modular navigation system for SwiftUI using enum based routing and protocol driven screen composition.

 ---

 ## 📌 Why This Exists

-SwiftUI’s built-in navigation tools are powerful, but they can become difficult to scale, test, or coordinate in apps with dynamic routing, multiple entry points, or feature flags.
+SwiftUI’s built in navigation tools are powerful, but they can become difficult to scale, test, or coordinate in apps with dynamic routing, multiple entry points, or feature flags.

 This architecture introduces:

-* Centralized, strongly-typed navigation
+* Centralized, strongly typed navigation
 * Declarative page rendering via protocols
 * Support for deep linking, analytics, and previews

----
+ --

 ## 🏗 Architecture Summary